 1. List Preparation

 If you’re going to start someone, you’ll always want to start with list preparation.
-Mainly since making and sticking to a list is one of the best things you can do to budget and save money on groceries.
+Mainly, making and sticking to a list is one of the best things you can do to budget and save money on groceries.
 Write down all the things you need, leave out all the things you don’t, and follow your list without unnecessary deviation.

-Try not to miss putting down the important things and certainly do not add anything you can or should do without.
+Try not to miss putting down the important things and certainly not add anything you can or should do without.
 After making your list, simply head to your local stores and shop worry-free.